 In the edit box next to "Name" enter....

-As soon as you leave the "Name" edit box, you will see the stuff in the pane at the top of the Object inspector change.
+As soon as you leave the "Name" edit box, you may find that the two line "tree" in the pane at the top of the Object inspector change.

 For no reason that I can imagine, the tree structure collapses.
-Button1 is still there... click the little + in front of ld001f1.Tld001f1, and Button1:TButton will reappear.
+Button1 is still there... click the symbol in front of ld001f1.Tld001f1, and Button1:TButton will reappear.